 You probably know all about the most popular cryptocurrencies, such as Bitcoin and Ethereum, however, there are newer, smaller projects like Ontology.
 If you want to find out more about the Ontology coin, you came to the right place.

-In this complete Ontology coin guide, I am going to tell you everything you need to know.
-By the end of reading it, you should feel confident in answering the question, ‘What is Ontology?’ if anyone is to ask you-you will know the ins and outs of the project, its pros and cons, and the team behind it.
+In this complete Ontology coin guide, I am going to tell you everything you need to know about this cryptocurrency: ins and outs of the project, its pros and cons, and the team behind it.

 First, I am going to give you an overview of how Ontology started and what its purpose is.
 After that, I am then going to explain how the technology works in a really simple way.

 I am also going to cover things such as its real-world usage, as well as its security features and platforms where you can buy it (such as Binance).
 As always, keep your cryptocurrencies in secure wallets.
 If you don't know which one to choose, check out Ledger Nano S or Trezor.